 Here we conduct a large-scale meta-analysis of animal personality studies to test the robustness of broad claims that males show greater variability than females.
 More specifically, we test three key questions: 1) Do males show greater variability than females in five personality factors?
 2) Are sex differences in variability similar for the five components of personality?
 And 3) Does sexual selection (estimated using the proxy of sexual size dimorphism, SSD) explain differences in the magnitude of sex differences in personality (mean and variance)?
-In many taxa, the strength of sexual selection on males is correlated with the magnitude of SSD35 (Reiss 1986; e.g. primates: Cassini 2020; fish: Horne et al. 2020).
+In many taxa, the strength of sexual selection on males is correlated with the magnitude of SSD35.
 We therefore included SSD as a moderator in our meta-analyses.
 Additionally, our data contained taxa where males are heterogametic (mammals), homogametic (birds), or a mixture of the two (insects, fish and reptiles/frogs).
 As such, we partially tested for an effect of sex chromosomes on sex differences in variation in personality by testing for a moderating effect of taxa.